-- a) Determining and varying the application of zoning regulations of the Town of Ridgefield as specified in the Connecticut General Statutes. - b) Hearing and deciding appeals where it is alleged there is an error in any order, requirement, decision of the official charged with the enforcement of the Zoning Ordinance, as specified in the Connecticut General Statutes. [(15)]
+- a) Determining and varying the application of zoning regulations of the Town of Ridgefield as specified in the Connecticut General Statutes. - b) Hearing and deciding appeals where it is alleged there is an error in any order, requirement, or decision of the official charged with the enforcement of the Zoning Ordinance, as specified in the Connecticut General Statutes. [(15)]

-Section 4-13.
-Board of Assessment Appeals.
+Section 4-1213 Board of Assessment Appeals.

-The Board of Assessment Appeals shall consist of three members serving four years each.
+The Board of Assessment Appeals shall consist of three members who shall serveing four-year terms each.
+Two members and one member shall be elected at alternate Town elections, as provided in Section 4-17.
 Electors may vote for the same number of candidates as there are members to be elected to the board at any election.
 Such Board shall have the powers and duties prescribed by law. [(14)]

-The functions and responsibilities of this Board shall include the hearing of grievances regarding tax assessments, and the making of such adjustments to the Grand List as are provided for by Section 12-111ff of the General Statutes.2 [(12)]
+The functions and responsibilities of this Board shall include the hearing of grievances regarding tax assessments, and the making of such adjustments to the Grand List as are provided for by Section 12-111 et seq.ff of the General Statutes. [(12)]

-Section 4-14.
-Board of Police Commissioners.
+Section 4-1314 Board of Police Commissioners.

-The Board of Police Commissioners shall consist of five members who shall serve four years each.
+The Board of Police Commissioners shall consist of five members who shall serve four-year terms each.
+Three members and two members shall be elected at alternate Town elections, as provided in Section 4-17.

-The Board of Police Commissioners shall organize, maintain, and have the general management and control of the police department and its apparatus and equipment.
+The Board of Police Commissioners shall organize, maintain, and have the general management and control of the Ppolice Department and its apparatus and equipment.
 It shall have the powers and duties prescribed by law.

-It shall make all necessary regulations for the government of the police department not contrary to law and prescribe suitable penalties for the violation of any such regulation, including suspension or removal from office of any officer or member of the police department.
+It shall make all necessary regulations for the government of the Ppolice Department not contrary to law and prescribe suitable penalties for the violation of any such regulation, including suspension or removal from office of any officer or member of the Ppolice Department.